simplesalt/main-9bc77/content/recommended-reading.md

       team has written several books applying strategies to measure and communicate the resilience of its applications.
-The series is an excellent case study – they explain challenges, approaches, and options for improving performance in a domain dominated by two metrics, RTO and RPO.
+The series is an excellent case study – they explain challenges, approaches, and options for improving performance in a domain dominated for 30 years by two (bad) metrics.
     actions: []
     type: section_content
 seo: